tytydraco/yessleep/out/My_math_textbook_wont_stop_describing_my_housedown_to_the_smallest_detail.md

 In fact, there was less than nothing… my hallway didn’t exist.

-Instead of wooden floors and grey baseboards, I was instead staring into a sort of  *mirror image*.
+Instead of wooden floors and grey baseboards, I was staring into a sort of  *mirror image*.
 I saw a copy of my bedroom on the *other* side of the door.
 My bed, my window and even an identical version of my math book were lying on the floor.
 Everything that existed in my room, existed reversed in *that other room* too.

 Well, everything except *me.*